hidechae/gost/README.md

 - Table and column name converted to camel case.
 - Unsigned integer types mapped uint.
 - Nullable column mapped pointer.
+- Wildcard for table name is available.
+(Get all tables by `-t %`)
+- Struct is a SINGULAR name of table name.